farina00/tele.lollo/to.and.fro.md

 ## Contributions

 Any kind of contribution is welcome!
-If you have an idea how to improve the project create an issue with a detailed description of your idea.
+If you have an idea on how to improve the project create an issue with a detailed description of your idea.

 ## Author